takomo-io/takomo-docs/docs/hooks/custom-hooks.md

   - A function that initializes the hook with properties given in a stack group or stack configuration file.
 The function can be either synchronous or asynchronous, and must return an instantiated hook object.
   - Required

+See more information from <ApiLink text="API docs" source="interfaces/stacks_model_src.HookProvider.html"/>.

 ## Hook

 Hook has the following properties: